docker-archive/classicswarm/CONTRIBUTING.md

 > to include older versions of Go.
 Instead, install the latest Go manually using the
 > instructions provided on the Go site.

-Create a go project directory in your home directory:
+Create a Go project directory in your home directory:
 ```sh
 mkdir ~/gocode    # any name is fine
 ```